umar15640-rgb/product-management/docs/EXTERNAL_API_POSTMAN_TESTING.md

 **Description**: Register a warranty claim.
 System automatically:
 - Finds the store from product serial number
-- Finds the warranty for the product
+- Finds the warranty for the specific customer-product combination
+- Verifies warranty exists for that customer
-- Creates claim and updates warranty status
+- Creates claim and updates warranty status to "claimed"

 **Headers**:
 ```